JeB74/WindowsCloudAcademyCH/Windows365/04-W365-Flex-Provisioning.md

 Each participant has **only one** Windows 365 Flex license available, so decide which option you would like to test:

+- User settings and Windows personalization must be consistent acoss Cloud PC and Cloud App sessions.

 ### Option 1 - Windows 365 Flex Shared in dedicated Desktop mode

 - Create a provisioning policy